Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Aside from these civil drone infractions, there are also various crimes that drone pilots have to be careful of.

 If you have been served with a temporary injunction for stalking, or any of these other infractions, contact the attorneys at the Pumphrey Law to discuss the facts of your particular situation.
 The attorneys at the Pumphrey Law are experienced with responding to these types of accusations.
-Contact us at (850) 681-7777 for a consultation about your alleged infraction.
+Contact us at (850) 681-7777 for a free consultation about your alleged infraction.

 This article was last updated December 1, 2017.